ArtemNurtdinov/streamdeck-youtube-statistics/README.md

-`Youtube Stats Tracker` will help you track the statistics of a video/channel on YouTube.
+`Youtube Stats Tracker` will help you track the statistics of a video, channel or stream on YouTube.

 # Description

-With this plugin you can easily track the statistic of your favorite channel or your new YouTube video.
+With this plugin you can easily track the statistic of your favorite channel, YouTube video or stream.

-The plugin can show you the number of video views, likes, and comments, as well as the number of channel views, videos, and subscribers.
+The plugin provides information on the number of video views, likes, and comments, as well as the number of channel views, videos, and subscribers.
+Furthermore, it can display the viewer count during the live stream.

-# Features

 - Track YouTube video statistics:
   - Views count